Last Updated on February 22, 2021

 One of the main tourist destinations in Victoria is the the Empress for High Tea.
 Book well ahead of time to avoid disappointment.
 Tea at the Empress costs $78 per person (not including tax or gratuity) Dress code is sophisticated smart casual.

-However there are lots of other great places to eat during your stay in Victoria.
-I recommend the following:
+However there are lots of other great places to eat during your including these recommended vegan restaurants in Victoria.

 - The main streets in Victoria are Wharf St, Government St, Douglas St and Blanshard St.